 Conflict of Interest (COI)

-A conflict of interest is a situation in which financial or other personal considerations may adversely affect, or have the appearance of adversely affecting, an employee’s professional judgment in exercising any Lohocla duty or responsibility in administration, management, research and/or any other professional activities.
+A conflict of interest is a situation in which financial or other personal considerations may adversely affect, or have the appearance of adversely affecting, an employee’s professional judgment in exercising any Lohocla duty or responsibility in administration, management, research, and/or any other professional activities.
 The bias that such conflicts could conceivably impart may inappropriately affect the goals of research or administrative programs, which must be free of the undue influence of outside interests.
 Both actual and apparent conflict should be disclosed.
-A financial conflict of interest (FCOI) is a significant financial interest that could directly and significantly affect the design, conduct or reporting of research or directly and significantly affect an individual’s responsibility to Lohocla.
-A conflict of commitment is a situation in which outside relationships or activities adversely affect, or have the appearance of adversely affecting, an employee’s commitment to his/her Lohocla duties or responsibilities.
-All key personnel on a Federal grant or contract or personnel on an IRB protocol are required to disclose outside relationships annually.
-Lohocla will require each Investigator (including subrecipient Investigators, if applicable) to complete training prior to engaging in NIH-supported research and at least every four years, and immediately under the designated circumstances noted in the NIH Grants Policy Statement.
+A financial conflict of interest (FCOI) is a significant financial interest that could directly and significantly affect the design, conduct, or reporting of research or directly and significantly affect an individual’s responsibility to Lohocla.
+A conflict of commitment is a situation in which outside relationships or activities adversely affect, or have the appearance of adversely affecting, an employee’s commitment to his or her duties or responsibilities to Lohocla.
+All key personnel on a federal grant or contract or personnel on an IRB protocol are required to disclose outside relationships annually.
+Lohocla will require each investigator (including subrecipient investigators, if applicable) to complete training prior to engaging in NIH-supported research and at least every four years, and immediately under the designated circumstances noted in the NIH Grants Policy Statement.
 Annual training completed by investigators at a COI-compliant institution will be considered to satisfy this requirement.

 a) What needs to be disclosed

 Any and all relationships, paid or unpaid, that reasonably appear to relate to the covered individual’s Lohocla responsibilities must be disclosed (including financial interest of the individual’s spouse/domestic partner and/or dependent children), and disclosure must include relationships within the 12 months preceding the disclosure.
 Similarly, relationships that will likely occur or continue in the 12 months following disclosure should be disclosed.
-In this regard, a significant financial interest includes: equity value greater than $5,000 or 5% ownership in a single publicly traded entity; equity interests including stock options of any amount in a non-publicly traded company; receiving compensation for services as a consultant or advisor to another commercial sponsor of research in excess of $10,000 annually; personally accepting a payment from a research sponsor, for non-research related gifts equal in value to more than $5,000; serving as a director, officer or other decision-maker for another commercial sponsor; royalty income or the right to receive future royalties under a patent, license or copyright, where the research is directly related to the licensed technology or work of any amount.
+In this regard, a significant financial interest includes: equity value greater than $5,000 or 5% ownership in a single publicly traded entity; equity interests including stock options of any amount in a non-publicly traded company; receiving compensation for services as a consultant or advisor to another commercial sponsor of research in excess of $10,000 annually; personally accepting a payment from a research sponsor, for non-research related gifts equal in value to more than $5,000; serving as a director, officer, or other decision-maker for another commercial sponsor; royalty income or the right to receive future royalties of any amount under a patent, license, or copyright where the research is directly related to the licensed technology or work.

 b) What does not need to be disclosed